Robert Huth: International career

 From a young age, Huth was already a member of the German national team.
 He also played at the 2003 FIFA World Youth Championship.
-Huth was first invited on 16 August 2004 in the senior national team of Germany, when he was nominated for the friendly match at the Ernst Happel Stadium in Vienna against Austria.
+Huth was called up on 16 August 2004 in the Germany national team, when he was nominated for the friendly match at the Ernst Happel Stadium in Vienna against Austria.
 Two days later, he appeared as a substitute in this friendly match in the 86th minute for Andreas Hinkel.

 Together with a young Per Mertesacker, he was the first-choice central defender for Germany at the 2005 Confederations Cup.
 On 29 June, he scored his first goal for Germany in a 4–3 extra-time win against Mexico during the third-place play-off.

 His second goal for Germany came in a 4–1 defeat to Italy in a friendly game played in Florence in March 2006.
 During the World Cup on home soil, Huth lost his place to Christoph Metzelder as Mertesacker's first-choice partner after being blamed for some defensive errors in several pre-tournament games and only started one game, the last group stage match against Ecuador.

-He was recalled to the German national team for the first time since the 2006 World Cup in a friendly against Switzerland on 20 March 2008 owing to his impressive recent club form.
+He was recalled to the Germany national team, last done for the 2006 World Cup, for a friendly against Switzerland on 20 March 2008 owing to his impressive recent club form.
 He was later ruled out after suffering from a foot injury.
 He totalled only 19 games and two goals for Germany, ending his international career very early.

+Huth is the only ever Germany International that never played a game in the German Bundesliga.